violetprotocol/violet-examples/verified-airdrop-eat/README.md

-# ERC20 Compliant Token - VioletID Registry example
+# Verified Airdrop - Ethereum Access Token example

-This project aims to demonstrate a simple example of how to integrate with the VioletID registry smart contract.
+This project aims to demonstrate a simple example of how to integrate with the Ethereum Access Token.
-It comes with a sample ERC20 contract, and a deploy script that uses the correct VioletID address on Optimism Goerli.
+It comes with a sample Airdrop contract, and a deploy script that uses the correct EATVerifier address on Optimism Goerli.

-You can check a frontend with a live version of this demo [here](https://erc20-violetid-example.violet.co/)
+You can check a frontend with a live version of this demo [here](https://eat-airdrop-demo.violet.co/) The frontend is located on the `frontend` folder, all relevant code can be found on the `frontend/pages/index.tsx` and `frontend/pages/callback.tsx` files

-Find all VioletID live addresses at our [docs](https://docs.violet.co)
+Find all EATVerifier live addresses at our [docs](https://docs.violet.co)

 ## Setup